Crypto2099/FUDS/README.md

 **Original Author: Adam K. Dean**

-Welcome to FuDS, the Fungible Disclosure System (FUDS) for Cardano Native Assets.
+Welcome to FUDS, the Financial Updates & Disclosure System (FUDS) for Cardano Native Assets.
 The goal of this repository is to define a system that easily enables Fungible Token (FT) projects [ref: [CIP-26](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0026)] on the Cardano Blockchain to publish data pertaining to the project's tokenomics, display, formatting, and supply data for easy consumption by third parties such as investors, the public, auditors, explorers, and anyone else who may be